pfefferle/SemPress/readme.md

 # SemPress

-A WordPress theme, highly semantic with HTML5 templates, responsive and seo optimized.
+A WordPress theme, highly semantic, HTML5 templates, responsive and seo optimized.
 SemPress supports most of the new HTML5 tags, the new HTML5 input-types, microformats, microformats v2 and microdata (Schema.org).

 ## POSH - Plain old Semantic HTML